thomaspernet/Financial_dependency_pollution/02_data_analysis/01_model_estimation/00_estimate_fin_ratio/06_internal_finance_firm_level.md

 "\sym{*} Significance at the 10\%, \sym{**} Significance at the 5\%, \sym{***} Significance at the 1\%. "

 #multi_lines_dep = '(city/product/trade regime/year)'
-new_r = ['& Tangible to asset', 'RD', 'Tangible to asset', 'RD', 'Tangible to asset', 'RD', 'Tangible to asset', 'RD'] lb.beautify(table_number = table_nb,
+new_r = ['& Tangible to asset', 'RD', 'Tangible to asset', 'Tangible to asset'] lb.beautify(table_number = table_nb,
             #reorder_var = reorder,
             #multi_lines_dep = multi_lines_dep,